School of Social and Political Science

 Test new skills, gain work experience

-At the end of the course, our graduates should have a deep understanding of development dynamics and their implications for diverse societies in Africa, and how international thinking and politics shape various aspects of development policy and research within and outside the region.
+At the end of the programme, our graduates should have a deep understanding of development dynamics and their implications for diverse societies in Africa, and how international thinking and politics shape various aspects of development policy and research within and outside the region.

 Structure